starlab-unist/MapSce-Gen/README.md

 ## Customize / Experiment

-If you want to set other option of NPC, please edit `Concretization/Complicator.py`.
+If you want to set other options of NPC, please edit `Concretization/Complicator.py`.